Very Very Valet Accessibility Report

 If you want to play Very Very Valet, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

-Very Very Valet has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Very Very Valet which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.